 The final stop on the journey to fruit-yogurt popsicle perfection was whether or not to create a swirl.
 A swirled pop is definitely more eye-catching, but visuals aside, my preference is for blending.
 The back-and-forth between fruit and yogurt in a swirled pop never strikes a proper balance between the two.
 One minute, the fruit is too loud; the next, the yogurt is too tangy.
 With blending (using a 1:1 ratio of fruit to yogurt), the look is monochromatic, but you gain a cohesive flavor experience that delivers a perfectly creamy, rich, and fruity blend in every bite.
 That said, if you want to pull off a swirled version, all of our recipes offer alternative instructions on how to do that.

-With this roadmap to creating the ultimate fruit-yogurt popsicles at your disposal, you’ll be enjoying them in no time.
+With this roadmap to creating the ultimate fruit-yogurt popsicles—and our review of the best popsicle molds—you’ll be enjoying them in no time.